-The three sub-options also differ in the scope of authority of the STI certificate issued to the originating enterprise entity, which in turn affects the ability of verifiers, such as the OSP, to validate the originating enterprise entity’s authority to use the calling TN signed by the certificate.
-For the Delegate Certificate and Lemon Twist sub-options, the scope of authority of the certificate (as indicated by the certificate’s TN Authorization List) identifies the specific set of TNs that the originating enterprise entity is authorized to use.
-This enables the OSP to explicitly verify that the originating enterprise entity is authorized to use the calling TN.
+The three sub-options also differ in the scope of authority of the STI certificate issued to the originating entity, which in turn affects the ability of verifiers, such as the OSP, to validate the originating entity’s authority to use the calling TN signed by the certificate.
+For the Delegate Certificate and Lemon Twist sub-options, the scope of authority of the certificate (as indicated by the certificate’s TN Authorization List) identifies the specific set of TNs that the originating entity is authorized to use.
+This enables the OSP to explicitly verify that the originating entity is authorized to use the calling TN.
 This means that for the Lemon Twist and Delegate Certificate models, the signing certificate contains sufficient information to enable the OSP to confidently assert a SHAKEN “A” attestation level, even though it may not own the calling TN or have a direct relationship with the originating entity.
-The Lemon-Twist solution also includes an enterprise ID in the SPC token that uniquely identifies the enterprise that is authorized to use the TNs.
+The Lemon-Twist solution also includes an Entity ID in the SPC token that uniquely identifies the entity that is authorized to use the TNs.
 For the Enterprise Certificate solution, the scope of authority of the STI certificate is expressed as an SPC value which does not identify the TNs assigned to the originating entity.
 In this case, the signing certificate does not contain sufficient information to enable the OSP to verify that the originating entity is authorized to use the calling TN.
 Therefore, for the Enterprise Certificate model, the OSP must use other criteria beyond the information contained in the signing enterprise certificate to determine that “A” level attestation is appropriate.
 Note that while the signing certificate in these Delegated Certificate models contains the identity of the certificate holder, this identity information is not used by the OSP to verify whether or not the signing entity is authorized to use the calling TN.

 EV Certificates/TNLoA: